Computable Folner sequences of amenable groups: Effective amenability of computably enumerable groups

 \subsection{Computable Reiter's functions}

 The main result of this part, Theorem \ref{re}, is a natural generalization of a theorem of M. Cavaleri from \cite{MC3} (Theorem 3.1) to the case of groups which are not finitely generated.
-Although we use the same arguments, its adaption to our case is not straightforward.
 Throughout this section we assume that $(G,\nu)$ is a computably enumerable group under a homomrphism $\nu$ as in the beginning of the section.